norbutlepcha25/CSF302/docs/unit4.md

         ```

+The time complexicity of Standard Matrxi multiplication is $\Theta (n^3)$

 ### 4.2.2 Divide and conqure method for Matrix Multiplication

 when we use a divide-and-conquer algorithm to compute the matrix product C = A.B, we **_assume that n is an exact power of 2_** in each of the nxn matrices.
-We make this assumption because in each divide step, we will
-divide nxn matrices into four n/2 x n/2 matrices, and by assuming that n is an
-exact power of 2, we are guaranteed that as long as $n \ge 2$, the dimension n=2 is an
+We make this assumption because in each divide step, we will divide nxn matrices into four n/2 x n/2 matrices, and by assuming that n is an exact power of 2, we are guaranteed that as long as $n \ge 2$, the dimension n=2 is an integer.[^1]
-integer.

 Steps:

-    1.Break down two 𝑛 × 𝑛 matrices into 4 submatrices of size 𝑛/2 × 𝑛/ 2.
+    1.Decompose two 𝑛 × 𝑛 matrices into 4 submatrices of size 𝑛/2 × 𝑛/ 2.
     2.Multiply the submatrices recursively.
     3.Combine results to form the final product.